 Things to Avoid While Purchasing a Home

-Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a showplace, or celebrate your new dream home, but stay away from big purchases like furniture, cars, appliances, or vacations until your loan closes.
+Don't throw your money around.
+You may be itching to turn your new living room into a showplace, or celebrate your new castle, but keep away from big purchases like furniture, cars, appliances, or vacations until closing.
 Using credit cards to buy furniture could jeopardize your lending process by distorting your numbers.
 It's even a bad idea to make those big purchases using cash.
 Lenders are looking at your cash reserve when considering your loan.

 Don't look for a new career.
 Consistency in your work history is a positive thing to lending institutions.
-Getting a new career before you start the application process for a mortgage loan may not get in the way of your approval at all.
-However, switching careers during your approval process might affect your approval.
+Getting a new job before you apply for a mortgage loan may not compromise your approval at all.
+However, switching careers in the middle of your approval process might affect whether or not you are approved.